quynhdinh/sa/README.md

 API Gateway acts as a single entry point for clients, routing requests to the appropriate microservices and handling cross-cutting concerns such as authentication, logging, and rate limiting, security, filtering.
 # Day 8: Distributed Tracing: Zipkin
 Distributed tracing: one central way where you can see end-to-end request flow across multiple services in a microservices architecture.
+# Day 9: CQRS and Event Sourcing
+CQRS is simple

+Event sourcing is hard

+CQRS (Command Query Responsibility Segregation) is a design pattern that separates read and write operations into different models, allowing for optimized performance and scalability.

+Event Sourcing is a design pattern where state changes are captured as a sequence of events, allowing for better traceability and the ability to reconstruct past states.

+Kafka is often used as the event store in event sourcing implementations, providing a reliable and scalable way to store and process events.
+The events are stored in Kafka topics, deleted after a period of time(e.g., 7 days).